Mitchell Starc: 2019–22

 In July 2019, Starc was named in Australia's squad for the 2019 Ashes series in England.
-Although, he just played a solitary game in the Ashes, taking 4 wickets across two innings, as Australia chose to rotate their fast bowlers over the course of the series.
+However, he played only a single game in the series, taking four wickets across two innings, as Australia chose to rotate their fast bowlers over the course of the series.

 On 16 July 2020, Starc was named in a 26-man preliminary squad of players to begin training ahead of a possible tour to England following the COVID-19 pandemic.
 On 14 August 2020, Cricket Australia confirmed that the fixtures would be taking place, with Starc included in the touring party.

 In November 2020, Starc was nominated for the ICC Men's ODI Cricketer of the Decade award.
 The following month, in the second Test against India, Starc took his 250th wicket in Test cricket.
 In August 2021, in the first match against Bangladesh, Starc became the first bowler for Australia to take 50 wickets in T20I cricket.
 Later the same month, Starc was named in Australia's squad for the 2021 ICC Men's T20 World Cup.
 He took nine wickets in seven matches with a bowling average of 27.55.

 Starc was named in 2021-22 Ashes series Test squad.
 He performed throughout the series, with both the ball and bat, scoring runs as a capable lower-order batsman and picked up 19 wickets in 5 matches with a bowling average of 25.36.
 Starc scored 155 runs with a 38.75 batting average, which assisted the Australian cricket team to retain the Ashes and win the series 4–0.

 Starc bowling to Rohit Sharma in the 2023 Cricket World Cup final.